Severe Weather Statement issued for Pinal by NWS - NewsBreak

 Severe Weather Statement issued for Pinal by NWS

-Effective: 2021-09-05 18:19:00 PDT Expires: 2021-09-05 19:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Pinal THE SEVERE THUNDERSTORM WARNING FOR NORTHERN PIMA AND SOUTHEASTERN PINAL COUNTIES WILL EXPIRE AT 645 PM MST The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Effective: 2021-09-05 17:58:00 PDT Expires: 2021-09-05 18:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Pinal THE SEVERE THUNDERSTORM WARNING FOR WESTERN GRAHAM AND EAST CENTRAL PINAL COUNTIES WILL EXPIRE AT 600 PM MST The storms which prompted the warning have moved out of the area.
 Therefore, the warning will be allowed to expire.
-However gusty winds and heavy rain are still possible with this thunderstorm.
+However gusty winds and heavy rain are still possible with these thunderstorms.
 To report severe weather, contact your nearest law enforcement agency.
 They will relay your report to the National Weather Service Tucson.alerts.weather.gov

 Comments / 0